qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 This article focuses on in-browser Wasm.

-## Wasm runtime data

-The data that Wasm program works on:

-- Runtime-managed stack.
-It has local variables, function arguments, return code addresses, etc. It's managed by the runtime.
-It's not in linear memory.
-- Linear memory.
+## About linear memory

-  - A linear memory is an array of bytes.
-Can be read/written by address (address can be seen as index in array).
+In Wasm, a linear memory can be seen as a byte array.
+Address correspond to index into byte array.
-  - Wasm supports having multiple linear memories.
-  - A linear memory's size can grow.
-But currently a linear memory's size cannot shrink.
-  - A linear memory can be shared by multiple Wasm instances, see multi-threading section below.
-- Table.
-Each table is a (growable) array that can hold:
-  - Function references.
-  - Extern value references.
-Extern value can be JS value or other things, depending on environment.
-  - Exception references.
-  - GC value references.
-- Heap.
-Holds GC values.
-Explained later.
-- Globals.
-A global can hold a number (`i32`, `i64`, `f32`, `f64`), an `i128` or a reference (including function reference, GC value reference, extern value reference, etc.).
-The globals are not in linear memory.

-The linear memory doesn't hold these things:
+Wasm linear memory size must be multiple of page size, which is 64 KiB.

-- Linear memory doesn't hold the stack.
+Linear memory doesn't hold the stack.
 The stack managed by runtime and cannot be read/written by address.

-- The linear memory doesn't hold function references.
-Unlike function pointers in C, Wasm function references cannot be converted to and from integers.
+There is no function pointer in Wasm.
+Only function references.
+Function references are semi-opaque: they cannot be converted to and from integer, unlike function pointer.
 This design can improve safety.
+The function references cannot be put into linear memory.

-A function reference can be on stack or on table or in global, and can be called by special instructions [^function_call_instructions].
-Function pointer becomes integer index corresponding to a function reference in table.
+Wasm has tables.
+A table is an array that can hold not only integer, but also function references, and JS value, and many other things.
+The function pointer become an integer index corresponding to a function reference in table.

-[^function_call_instructions]: `call_ref` calls a function reference on stack. `call_indirect` calls a function reference in a table in an index. `return_call_ref`, `return_call_indirect` are for tail call.

 ## Stack is not in linear memory